open-traffic-generator/ixia-c/mkdocs.md

 ## How to verify contents locally

-1. Make sure that you have Material [installed](https://squidfunk.github.io/mkdocs-material/getting-started/)
+1. Run the following command to render the content in real-time via a local web server:

     ```sh
-    python3 -m pip install mkdocs-material
+    mkdocs serve
     ```

-2. Run the following command:
+2. Alternatively, you can render all static html content in the `site` directory:

     ```sh
-    mkdocs serve
+    mkdocs build
     ```

     You can point your browser to `index.html` in the `site` directory to view it.

 ## Submodules